I'll start by saying what & why I like stuff first, then describe my thoughts & feelingss behind what I paint.

 those experiences/head spaces.
 I was doing a lot of drawings then.

-days, (I was following/involved with an eastern meditation guru at the time), though after 2-3 years I did start following up on modern art again, and after 5 years or so started painting for the first time, just as I got into artists who were on that midway point between reality and abstraction.
+That all died down drastically during my early guru days, (I was following/involved with an eastern meditation guru at the time), though after 2-3 years I did start following up on modern art again, and after 5 years or so started painting for the first time, just as I got into artists who were on that midway point between reality and abstraction.
 Mondrian's journey to abstraction I found fascinating, and then I finally got cubism, it hit me hard.
 In general I

 preferred Braque's stuff to Picasso's.